CT-P/CT-P.github.io/index.md

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at the University of Zurich (UZH), Switzerland.

 My research focuses on political competition, specifically on the use of rhetoric as a tool for parties to attract voters.
 I am interested in questions such as how populism can be identified in political speech.
 Under what conditions does populism successfully attract voters, and why?
 Methodologically, I primarily use machine learning and causal inference to answer these questions.
+My PhD is supported by a Swiss National Foundation project on large scale online deliberation.

 ## Table of Contents
 1. [Publications](#publications)
 2. [Grants](#grants)